 Appetizer choices include Fried Dill Pickles, Crispy Onion Rings, Spinach and Artichoke Dip and Honey Chipotle Barbecued Chicken Wings.
 The Entree menu has choices to please pretty much everyone.
 You can enjoy Flame Broiled New York Strip, Chicken or Shrimp Pasta, Build Your Own Angus Burger, Vegetarian Shepherd’s Pie or the Southwest Vegetarian Burger.

 For dessert the Warm Glazed Donut is very tempting, or perhaps the Out of This World Turtle Cheesecake.

-The food here is not the best in Disney World.
+The food here is not the best in Walt Disney World.
 You come here for the atmosphere.
 And usually because the kids really want to go here.
-Expect average food at high prices and you won’t be disappointed.
+Expect average food, high prices and a very fun theme and you won’t be disappointed.

 For more information about restaurant and to see the menu here is our guide:

 The Akershus restaurant in Epcot World Showcase is home to the very popular Disney Princess Storybook Dining.
 The Norway Pavillion has become an even bigger draw for young Disney Princess fans now that the Disney Frozen Ride has opened.

 If you want to give your kids one of the best chances to meet and talk with the Disney Princesses then this is a great opportunity.
 Really there is no easier way to make sure that you spend some quality time with the Disney Princesses at Walt Disney World.

 You can never guarantee that a certain character will actually appear.
 However, you do often find Princess Aurora, Belle, Ariel, Princess Jasmine and Snow White.
 The characters do a good job of spending time with the guests at each table.